 This article isn’t about the Toyota Prius.
 It’s about the popular hybrid candidate AKA the candidate who can perform two separate roles in one.

-At first glance the hybrid looks like an effective way to structure a team, however it nearly always falls short due to one simple fact – humans tend to be bias.
+At first glance the hybrid looks like an effective way to structure a team, however, it nearly always falls short due to one simple fact – humans tend to be biased.
 They will lean one way or the other, generally neglecting one of the two aspects of the role.

 The solution is to spend more time in the hiring process looking for a specialist because in the long run the result will affect quality and the bottom line for the better.